-The schedule of entry fees, when these are due and any discounts applicable or supplements payable, etc., will be set out in the ASRs and on the entry form.
+The schedule of entry fees, when these are due and any discounts applicable or supplements payable, etc., will be set out on the entry form.
 The ASRs will also state what is included in the entry fee.

 Article 7.2: Refund of Entry Fees